 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION -PLEASE REVIEW IT CAREFULLY

-The information privacy practices in this notice will be followed by any Pinnacle Anesthesia Consultants, P. A. (“Pinnacle”) health care professional who treats you at any of the Pinnacle locations and in all departments and units of Pinnacle, including the Pinnacle health care providers assisting you with obstetrical anesthesia care, pain medicine or general anesthesia.
+The information privacy practices in this notice will be followed by any Complex Pain and Wellness health care professional who treats you at any of the Pinnacle locations and in all departments and units of Pinnacle, including the Pinnacle health care providers assisting you with obstetrical anesthesia care, pain medicine or general anesthesia.
 You may also be provided with a notice of privacy practices by health care facilities in which Pinnacle is part of an organized health care arrangement and with whom Pinnacle will share common health information practices including sharing and using your health information.

 OUR PLEDGE TO YOU: